 Organisation of the Ministry of the Environment

-Per Bolund is Minister for Environment and Climate, and Deputy Prime Minister.
+Annika Strandhäll is Minister for Climate and the Environment.
 The Ministry of the Environment has around 160 employees, mainly divided between eight divisions and secretariats.
-In addition, around 40 people are employed in committees of inquiry within the Ministry’s areas of responsibility.
+In addition, around 40 employees in committees of inquiry within the Ministry’s areas of responsibility.

-Minister for Environment and Climate Per Bolund is head of ministry.
-His two state secretaries Annika Jacobson and Anders Mankler lead the day-to-day work and assist the Minister with planning, coordinating and following up of activities.
+Minister for Climate and the Environment Annika Strandhäll is Head of the ministry.
+Her State Secretary Anders Grönvall leads the day-to-day work and assists the Minister with planning, coordinating and following up of activities.
 The political staff also includes press secretaries and political advisers.
 The press secretaries are responsible for contacts with the media, and the political advisers take care of matters such as producing background material for the political leadership.

-In addition to the state secretaries, the Ministry has two other senior officials, a Director General for Administrative Affairs and a Director General for Legal Affairs.
-The Director General for Administrative Affairs ensures that the Ministry’s business is conducted properly, and the Director General for Legal Affairs is responsible for drafting proposals for laws and other regulations.
+In addition to the State Secretary, the Ministry has two other senior officials: a Director-General for Administrative Affairs and a Director-General for Legal Affairs.
+The Director-General for Administrative Affairs ensures that the Ministry’s business is conducted properly, and the Director-General for Legal Affairs is responsible for drafting proposals for laws and other regulations.

 Divisions and secretariats

 The divisions prepare matters ahead of government decisions.
 This work includes government bills, administrative matters and committee of inquiry remits.
 The divisions are also responsible for EU negotiations and international assignments, as well as contacts with the government agencies under the Ministry.
 The secretariats support the entire Ministry, based on their particular areas of responsibility.